KeshavKumar86/HibernateManyToMany/README.md

-# HibernateOneToOneMapping
+# HibernateMappings
-This project is about one to one mapping in hibernate.Here we have created 2 entities instructor and instructordetails and they have one to one relationship.
+This project is aboutmappings hibernate.Here we have created 5 entities instructor,Course,student,review and instructordetails and made appropriate relationship between then and implemented crud related functionality.